Tokyo’s Invisible Homeless: Supporting Nanairo and Practical Ways to Help

 Their work is practical, grounded, and consistent:

-Food bank initiatives: collecting, sorting, and distributing donated food
+Food bank initiatives: collecting, sorting, and distributing donated food.

-Housing support & consultations: helping people navigate next steps when housing becomes unstable
+Housing support & consultations: helping people navigate next steps when housing becomes unstable.

-Employment assistance: supporting people to regain stability over time
+Employment assistance: supporting people to regain stability over time.

+When people talk about “social issues,” it can sound abstract.
 Nanairo’s work is the opposite: it’s hands-on support that meets people where they are, week after week.

-If you want the overview page with details on Nanairo and support options, you can find it here: https://www.kifor.jp/nanairo
+If you want the overview page with details on Nanairo and support options, you can find it here: https://www.kifor.jp/nanairo.

 Nanairo currently needs:

-Weekend car rental to transport donated food
+Weekend car rental to transport donated food.

-Storage space to hold supplies and distribute more consistently
+Storage space to hold supplies and distribute more consistently.

-Ongoing financial support to keep weekly efforts running steadily
+Ongoing financial support to keep weekly efforts running steadily.

 These needs may sound simple, but they are exactly the kind of support that keeps a frontline organization functioning with consistency and care.